treshugart/galvatron/README.md

 # Galvatron

-Library for tracing, transforming and concatenating any type of import in any type of source file using pre and post transforms.
+Library for tracing, transforming and bundling any type of source file and its dependencies.
 It currently has built-in support for:

 1. ES6
 2. AMD